DarkGeekMS/stylometry-classification/README.md

     -   Stemming / Lemmatization (normalizing tokens).

 -   Feature Extraction :
-    -   Classical : (bag of words / n-grams / TF-IDF) / t-SNE / PCA.
+    -   Classical : bag of words / n-grams / TF-IDF.
     -   Deep Learning : word embeddings.

 -   Classification (better approach to train a binary classifier for each author to improve generalization):